Microservices on the Platform level

 If you are a developer (or what we prefer to call a Business Engineer) and want to make changes to your application model, like adding a field or changing the position of a field within your user interface, a request will be sent from Genus Studio to the Metadata Definition Service.
 This service will validate the request and forward it to the SQL Execution Service, which again performs the change to your application model stored in a Metadata Repository in one of your external databases (Microsoft SQL Server, Oracle, DB2, MySQL, or similar).

 Scaling microservices to meet higher demands

-At some point, you might need to increase the microservices computing resources available to your users to speed up things.
+At some point, you might need to increase the microservices computing resources available to your users to speed things up.
 As discussed in part 1, scaling up what you need while leaving everything else unchanged is an important aspect of microservices.
-It avoids wasting unnecessary resources and thereby saves energy and money.
+It prevents wasting valuable resources and thereby saves time and money.

 With Genus, you can easily do this through the Genus Operator.
 This is a user interface that allows you – among other things – to access and increase the number of microservices.
 For instance: